lauraneckstein/agents/README.md

-# agents
-19thc.
-Jewish-American Press Agents Data
+# Agents for the mid-nineteenth century Jewish-American Press